“‘We were both broken but it was on us to not allow our sharp edges to cut each other a little deeper.’

 Make space for your gold, friend.“

 This story was submitted to Love What Matters by Raquel McCloud of North Carolina.
-Follow her journey on Instagram here and her website here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Follow her journey on Instagram here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Raquel here: